How to Start Making Your Own Cold Brew – A Step by Step Guide

 Method

-• Fill your mason jar with the water.
+• Fill your mason jar with water.

 • Place your ground coffee into the coffee cloth or sock.

-• Immerse into the water.
+• Immerse the coffee sock into the water.

 Discover more from That's Cold Brew Coffee